ODGodinho/TestPackage/README.md

         />
     </a>
     <br />
-    Stanley The Template For Typescript By Dragons Gamers
+    Stanley The Template For Typescript By Dragons Gamers.
     <br />
 </h1>